Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 3. Unit tests **are expensive**

 Logically, it would make sense to assume that, since they are small and isolated, unit tests should be really easy and quick to write.
-This is another fallacy that seems to be rather popular, especially among managers.
+Unfortunately, this is just another fallacy that seems to be rather popular, especially among managers.

 Even though the previously-mentioned modular architecture lures us into thinking that individual components can be considered separately from each other, unit tests don't actually benefit from that.
 In fact, the complexity of a unit test only grows proportionally to the number of external interactions the unit has, due to all the work that you have to do to achieve isolation while still exercising required behavior.

+The example illustrated previously in this article is very simple, but in a real project it's not unusual to see the arrange phase spanning many long lines, just to set preconditions for a single test.
+In some cases the mocked behavior can be so complex, it's almost impossible to unravel it back to figure out what it was supposed to do.

 Besides that, unit tests are by design very tightly coupled to the code they're testing, which means that any effort to make a change is effectively doubled as the test suite needs to be updated as well.
-What makes this worse is that very few developers seem to find doing that an exciting task, often pawning it off to more junior members on the team.
+What makes this worse is that very few developers seem to find doing that an enticing task, often just pawning it off to more junior members on the team.

-Of course, given infinite resources we wouldn't be considering the cost aspect at all, but unfortunately that is not the reality we live in.

 4. Unit tests **rely on implementation details**

 The unfortunate implication of mock-based unit testing is that any test written with this approach is inherently implementation-aware.
+By mocking a specific dependency, your test becomes reliant on how the code under test consumes that dependency, which is not regulated by the public interface.

+This additional coupling often leads to unexpected issues, where seemingly non-breaking changes can cause tests to start failing as mocks become out of date.
+It can be very frustrating and ultimately discourages developers from trying to refactor code, because it's never clear whether the error in test comes from an actual bug or due to being reliant on some implementation detail.

+Unit testing stateful code can be even more tricky because it may not be possible to observe mutations through the publicly exposed interface.
+To solve this you can inject spies, which is a type of mocked behavior that records when a function is called, letting you ensure that the unit uses its dependencies correctly.

 5. Unit tests **don't exercise user behavior**